Elizabeth A. Pfenson

 Elizabeth has been an active part of the legal community since she began her career as a Legal Assistant in 2010.
 Prior to joining Council Baradel, she worked as a Law Clerk for the Honorable Glenn T. Harrell, Jr., then Senior Judge of the Court of Appeals of Maryland.
 While clerking for Judge Harrell, she participated in the drafting and editing of various civil and criminal opinions.
 Her background as an appellate clerk provides Elizabeth with an excellent knowledge base and the experience to pursue and defend appellate matters.

 Elizabeth graduated magna cum laude from Notre Dame Law School in 2014, where she was an Articles Editor for the Notre Dame Law Review.
 She was a Dean’s Academic Group Tutor for a section of Property Law and received the highest grades of her class in both Real Estate Transactions and Environmental Law.
 Elizabeth was a research assistant for both a family law professor and an environmental law professor and worked at the Notre Dame Clinical Law Center, where she student-represented clients experiencing economic injustice issues.
 She graduated summa cum laude with Departmental Honors from Gordon College in 2010, having majored in English Language and Literature with a Pre-Law minor.
 During the summers, she worked as a Courtroom Clerk at the Anne Arundel County Circuit Court.

 - Anne Arundel State Bar Association

-- Redeemer Church of Annapolis, Vestry [Board] Member
+- Redeemer Anglican Church, Vestry [Board] Chair

 - Ask a Lawyer in the Library, Volunteer